 Once you understand the overarching structure or plot, you can focus on strengthening individual scenes or chapters.

 For each of these pieces, make a note about the point of the episode.
-How does this contribute to the whole?
+How does this contribute to the whole story?
 What do you want to accomplish through it?
 (Tip: if you struggle to answer the question, the scene may not belong in the book.)

-Force yourself to make a huge, scary choice and then live in that version of the text for a few days.
+Force yourself to make a huge, scary choice and delete the things you love that aren’t working — also referred to as “Killing Your Darlings” — then live in that version of the text for a few days.
 It may not be right for the book, and you may go back to the original.
 Even if you do, you’ll have a newfound confidence in those earlier decisions.

 Do you need to do some additional fact-checking?
 How’s the continuity of your world and plot?
 Are there ideas or connections that you know aren’t yet clear?
 Do multiple characters blend together so that a reader might confuse them?